Kentucky Bar Exam Information

 |On-Motion Application Fee:||$,1500|

-The Kentucky Bar Exam will take place on July 28th and 29th.
+The Kentucky Bar Exam will take place on July 21st and 22nd.
 Applicants will need to attend full-day testing sessions on both days.
-This year’s Kentucky Bar Exam is subject to delay as a result of the COVID-19 pandemic.
 The most current scheduling information can be found by visiting the Kentucky Office of Bar Admissions online.

 Where is the Kentucky Bar Exam located?